OSU Safety Purchase Assistance Program Overview

 The purpose of the Safety Purchase Assistance Program (SPAP) is to provide reimbursement funds for safety related purchases.
 The SPAP is funded by use of wage reimbursement funds generated through the Employer-at-Injury Program (EAIP) at Oregon State University.
 EAIP is administered by SAIF Corporation which provides financial incentives for employers to bring workers with restrictions due to work-related injuries or illnesses back to work in a temporary modified job or transitional work capacity.

-Departments may request SPAP funding for purchases of items which are intended to minimize common work injuries and illnesses.
+Departments may request SPAP funding for purchases of items which are intended to minimize common employee work injuries and illnesses and, is not intended for maintenance issues..

 The SPAP program is intended to assist with purchases of equipment items intended to reduce injuries such as those due to heavy lifting, repetitive motion, or other specific work injury hazards, or for training resources that could be widely utilized within a department or the whole University (such as training videos on specific hazards), or other safety related items aimed at a reduction of work-related injuries, illnesses and workers’ compensation claims.
 SPAP funds are not expected to be used for compliance with already mandated governing laws (i.e. Personal Protective Equipment, reasonable accommodations under the Americans with Disabilities Act, etc.) - or - University rules and/or programs intended to comply with regulations (safety shoe program, safety eyewear program, etc.).

-Departments may request funding for up to $7,500 for 90% of their approved safety related purchases (departments are required to fund at least 10% of any purchase request).
+Departments may request funding for up to $7,500 for 90% of their approved safety related purchases (departments are required to fund at least 10% of any purchase request) and 50% of their approved safety training purchases.
+The review team also has discretion to approve PPE that is above PPE requirements.
 The maximum reimbursement of any one request is $7,500.
 Multiple requests intended to be combined to address a single project are not allowed.

 SPAP Review Process